krabberod/omg/01_Zazzy/README.md

 ```
 srun --account=nn9338k --mem-per-cpu=10G --time=10:00:00 --cpus-per-task=8 --pty bash -i
 ```
 The interactive session will last as long as you specified queueing time.
-NB it will also be killed if you close the terminal window
+NB it will also be killed if you close the terminal window.

 ## Loading the programs:
 ```